hypo69/hypo/pytest/gemini/src/ai/helicone/helicone.md

 2. **Clearer Error Handling:**  The `test_generate_poem_invalid_openai_response` example now uses `pytest.raises` to explicitly test for exceptions.
 This is much better than just checking for None; it verifies that the expected error is raised when the API call fails.

-3. **More Comprehensive Tests:** The provided example now has a valid `test_generate_poem_valid_input` case demonstrating how to set up the mocked response and then check the result.
+3. **More Comprehensive Tests:** The provided example now has a valid `test_generate_poem_valid_input` case demonStarting how to set up the mocked response and then check the result.
 The `test_analyze_sentiment_invalid_input` handles a possible empty response which was not covered before.

 4. **Fixture for `helicone_ai`:** A `helicone_ai` fixture now uses the mock `openai` client ensuring the mock is accessible within the test functions.